Comment on page

 Email [email protected] anytime with an introduction or questions.

-While most communication seems to go through the communication channels and community email **** mentioned above, a group email is also used.
-When you sign up in the members directory, you will have the option to get emails that are sent to the mailing list or directly from anyone in the group.
-You can control how that impacts your inbox here.
+While most communication seems to go through the and **** mentioned above, a group email is also used.
+When you in the members directory, you will have the option to get emails that are sent to the mailing list or directly from anyone in the group.
+You can control how that impacts your inbox .

-The Baseline Protocol community maintains a YouTube Channel, where the weekly Baseline Shows and monthly General Assemblies are streamed.
+The Baseline Protocol community maintains a , where the weekly Baseline Shows and monthly General Assemblies are streamed.
 The channel also has technical resources, walkthroughs, demos, and baseline appearances.